jlit/shockingGame/README.md

-# shockingGame
+# R3 - A Shocking Game
-A reaction time and memory game with consequences
+A reaction, roulette, and recall game with consequences

 # Description
 This is an improvement over the ["Lightning Reaction Reloaded - Shocking Game"](https://www.amazon.com/dp/B0006B2Q50?ref=ppx_yo2ov_dt_b_fed_asin_title) available for $40 online.
 In that game, players press the button on their controller when the game's random delay indicates.
 The last player to respond gets an electric shock.
 The game supports 2-4 players.

-This improved version supports 2-5 players and adds a second "memory" game option, similar to the old [Simon Game](https://en.wikipedia.org/wiki/Simon_(game)) from the 1970s.
+This improved version supports 2-5 players and adds two new game modes: "Roulette" amd "Recall".
+Roulette is a verison of Russian Roulette and Recall similar to the old [Simon Game](https://en.wikipedia.org/wiki/Simon_(game)) from the 1970s.
 In this mode, players must repeat an ever longer sequence.
 This first player to mess up the sequence is shocked.

 # Features
 - Reaction Time game mode
 - Russian Roulette game mode
-- Memory Sequence game mode
+- Recall Sequence game mode
 - Up to 5 players
 - Variable intensity adjustment knob to control shock
 - Digital intensity display